Best Online Master’s Degrees in: Theology

 - Theological Preaching.
 The purpose of this course is to teach students how the church educates the world.
 Students learn the goals, principles, and leadership techniques utilized by the church as well as how its agencies are organized.

 - Church History.
 Sometimes broken into two or more semesters, this course takes students from the beginning of Christianity to the church as it is today.
 By analyzing its history, students can study the impact Christianity has had on the world.

 - New Testament.
 In this course, students survey the books that make up the New Testament in their historical context, as well as the importance and implications of their primary themes.
 They may also study its criticisms and learn how to analyze and understand the New Testament from a modern perspective.

 Required course work entails research, reading, and writing.
 Students will read extended sections of the New and Old Testament in their original languages as well as publications that depict differing perspectives on church teachings.
 Course work also requires students to demonstrate the ability to critically analyze those readings in written, and sometimes verbal, form.

 Some degree programs require the completion of an internship, which allows students to learn firsthand from pastors and engage in church activities.
 Many degree programs require a thesis, wherein students develop, argue, and defend a position relating to their area of concentration.

 Building a Career

-Students who wish to develop the skills necessary to teach theology at an advanced level may also enroll in this program, as a master’s is the standard degree requirement recognized by the Association of Theological Schools to teach theology in accredited educational institutions.
-Postsecondary philosophy and religion teachers earned an estimated median salary of $65,100 in May 2011, according to the BLS.
+Students who wish to develop the skills necessary to teach theology at an advanced level may also enroll in this program, as a master's is the standard degree requirement recognized by the Association of Theological Schools to teach theology in accredited educational institutions.
+Postsecondary philosophy and religion teachers earned an estimated median salary of $65,100, according to the BLS.
 Ultimately, however, salary statistics are not guarantees of potential wages, which are dependent on a variety of factors, including where you live, the economy, and your experience.